-Pre/Corequisite: P (RQ) FINC-521, MKTG-560 Strategic Management and Policy is a capstone course that builds on and integrates key concepts and ideas learned in the core courses of The Masters in Business Administration.
-Case studies provide the context for applying a Strategic Management Framework to create effective strategic alternatives in a business setting.
-Emphasis is placed on how these issues affect the manager and the corporation overall.
+Pre/Corequisite: P (RQ) FINC-521, MKTG-560

+Strategic Management and Policy is a capstone course that builds on and integrates key concepts and ideas learned in core courses.
+Case studies provide the context for applying a strategic management framework to create effective strategic alternatives in a business setting.
+Emphasis is placed on how these issues affect a manager and an organization.